wp-plugins/xili-language/readme.txt

 Tested up to: 3.1
 Stable tag: 1.8.9

 xili-language lets you create and manage a WP website in multiple languages with yours or most famous localizable themes.
-Ready for CMS developers.
+Ready for CMS developers and designers.

 == Description ==